mychan24/covid19_google_mobility_map/covid19_google_mobility_mapped_3_29.md

          residence="Residential")
 ```

-## Reduced mobility in these categories:
+## Reduced density in these categories:

 ``` r
 ldf %>%